loki3/loki-pl1/docs/Delimeters.md

 * asComment:  Ignore the contents
 * asRaw:  Treat the contents as raw code that could be evaluated later

 You can pass an optional end delimiter.
 If none is specified, the remainder of the line is considered to be the delimited contents.
-The convention in bootstrap.l3 is to define a variant of each delimiter that starts . (dot) that extends to the end of the line.
+The convention in bootstrap.l3 is to define a variant of each delimiter beginning with . (dot) that extends to the end of the line.
 This can be a convenient shorthand for expressions with lots of nested delimiters.

 ```
 // the following two lines both define an array with three values